Sustainable Options for Lawnscapes

 Dutch white clover is a pollinator friendly option that performs best in part sun areas, though it will tolerate full sun once established.
 This blend will not perform well in shade.
 Clover will handle some light foot traffic on its own but does much better when combined with other turf grasses.

-Considerations this your bee lawn and Dutch white clover mixes
+Considerations for your bee lawn and Dutch white clover mixes

 Bee lawn, native bee lawn, and Dutch white clover can all be overseeded into existing turf grass.
 These mixes will have the most success establishing in lawns that are primarily bluegrass or fescue type grasses but will struggle to compete against grassy weeds and established perennial weeds.
 If this is the case, best practice would be to remove all weedy turfgrass and perennial weeds.
 If weed killers are used, these will affect bee lawn and clover mixes so you must make sure that weed killer efficacy has passed before seeding.